isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 <p>Covering close to 15,000 athletes and 2,000 officials, the AI-driven system
 is part of a broader safeguarding initiative to protect athletes' physical and mental well-being.
-This allows them to focus fully on competing at the games and reduce the likelihood of being affected by abusive comments on social media platforms.</p>
+This allows them to focus fully on competing at the games and reduces the likelihood of being affected by abusive comments on social media platforms.</p>
 <h3>Fighting Scams in Singapore with GovTech’s Anti-Scam Products (GASP) Team</h3>
 <p>Closer to home, the GASP team was formed with the mission of building